Theodora Hall

-Theodora Clemens Hall (née Easterfield, 12 June 1902 – 19 December 1980) was a New Zealand medical doctor.
-She was born in Wellington, Wellington, New Zealand on 12 June 1902.
+Theodora Clemens Hall (née Easterfield; 12 June 1902 – 19 December 1980) was a New Zealand medical doctor and the second New Zealand woman to become a member of the Royal College of Physicians.

+Early life and education

+She was born in Wellington, New Zealand on 12 June 1902.
 Her father was Thomas Easterfield, a professor of chemistry and physics, and her sister Dr Helen Deem.
+Hall attended Wellington Girls' College.
+She graduated MB ChB from the University of Otago in 1926.